I made several errors in this application that I'd avoid today.

 4) Entry API should have been issuance of the internal tracking number.
 Then it could be embedded in the original message for immutability.
 I treated it as a secondary consideration so it always polluted immutability.
 Forcing it as the entry point simplifies decision-making later in the process flow.

 5) Exclusive use of Lambda functions.
 The lack of stored state became an issue later which I didn't account for.
 I'm pretty sure I needed an EC2-hosted service which could store state.

 6) Language choice.
 Once again, not a mistake per se but eventually an issue.
-In retrospect, I'd choose python over java because it's the crypto language of choice and probably more appropriate in size of application versus scalability reliability etc. Java saved two months of development time in a 12-month window so I'm still ambivalent if it was a "mistake".
+In retrospect, I'd choose python over java because it's the crypto language of choice and probably more appropriate in size of application versus scalability reliability etc. Java saved two months of development time in a 12-month window so I'm still undecided if it was a "mistake".
 That two months bought several additional presentations to venture capitalists.